 Words over time = direction

-These are the kinds of messages, the kinds of words, that can help someone’s life go in a positive direction.
-Many missed out on that kind of instruction.
+Positive messages, instructional messages, godly advice, will enable a person, over time, to be moved in the right direction.
+Many have missed out on that kind of instruction.
 Many are living defined by their failures, living without hope that their life could have meaning or make an impact, believing they won’t amount to anything and that all they could hope for would be a cheap imitation of the real joy, peace, and the happiness God says we can have in Christ.
 When you grow up hearing you are stupid or clumsy or ugly or not talented, those words over time will give you direction as well.
 They will send you in the wrong direction.
 They will rob you of your destiny and take you to a place of isolation and low living, to the place Satan has planned for you.
 Trust me, just as God has a plan for your life, so does Satan.
 Harmful and discouraging words over time can mess with a person’s future and play into the destructive plans of the enemy of our souls.